A more privacy-friendly blog

 - enhancing photo galleries with a lightbox—see “Debian on ThinkPad Edge 11.”

 For mathematical formulae, I have switched from MathJax to KaTeX.
-The latter is faster and enables server-side rendering: it produces the same output regardless of the browser.
-Therefore, the client-side JavaScript is not needed anymore.
+The latter is faster and enables server-side rendering: the client-side JavaScript is not needed anymore.

 For sidenotes, I have turned the JavaScript code doing the transformation into Python code, with pyquery.
 No more client-side JavaScript for this aspect either.